storybookjs/react-native/WORKLOG.md

 - [ ] ADD support for rootSeparators in explorer
 - [ ] ADD auto-open of selection in explorer
 - [ ] ADD explorer empty message
-- [ ] TRY - when you click on a group, maybe select first renderable child
+- [ ] TRY - when you click on a group, maybe select first renderable child - in an option?

+- [ ] ADD fetching of data for version notification
+- [ ] ADD storage of version info in localStorage

 Dom's changes
-- [ ] ADD tools/hotkeys button
+- [x] ADD tools/hotkeys button
-// - [ ] ADD UI to go fullscreen and toggle panels
+- [x] ADD UI to go fullscreen and toggle panels
 - [ ] CHANGE styles of explorer
+- [ ] CHANGE styles of notifications
-- [ ] CHANGE styles of main (preview+panel)
+- [x] CHANGE styles of main (preview+panel)
+- [ ] CHANGE toolbar
+- [ ] ADD shortcut for toggle toolbar
+- [ ] ADD shortcut for zoom
+- [ ] ADD shortcut for toggle grid
+- [ ] ADD tools to TabsBar